Incomplete determinantal processes: from random matrix to Poisson statistics: Introduction and results

+where $(J_k^N)_{k=1}^\infty$ is a sequence of i.i.d.~Bernoulli random variables with expected values $\E[J_k^N]= p_N \1_{k<N} $.
+This shows that removing particles builds up randomness in the system and when the disorder becomes sufficiently strong, it will behave like a Poisson process rather than according to random matrix theory.

-To keep the proofs as simple as possible, we will restrict ourself to real-analytic~$V$, although the results should be valid for more general potential as well (specially in dimension~1 where the asymptotics of the correlation kernels have been studied in great generality).
-We keep track of the crossover by looking at linear statistics $\widehat{\Xi}(f)$ of smooth test functions.
-The random matrix regime is characterized by the property that the fluctuations of the random variable $\widehat{\Xi}(f)$ are of order 1 and described by a {\it universal Gaussian noise} as the number of particles $N\to\infty$.
-On the other hand, in the Poisson regime, the variance of any non-trivial statistic diverges and, once properly renormalized, the point process converges to a {\it white noise}.
-In the remainder of this introduction, we will formulate our assumptions and limit theorems for the 2-dimensional log-gases.
-We refer to section~\ref{sect:1} and~\ref{sect:1'} for the analogous results in dimension~1.
-The proofs consist in applying the cumulant method introduced by Soshnikov, \cite{Soshnikov00}, to describe the asymptotic laws of linear statistics of the incomplete process $\widehat\Xi$.
-The details of our strategy are explained in section~\ref{sect:cumulant} and, in particular, they do not depend on the dimension. \\
+To keep the analysis as simple as possible, we will restrict ourself to real-analytic~$V$, although the results should be valid for more general potential as well (especially in dimension~1 where the asymptotics of the correlation kernels have been studied in great generality).
+We keep track of the transition by looking at linear statistics $\widehat{\Xi}(f) = \sum f(\lambda)$ for smooth test functions, where the sum is over the configuration of the incomplete log-gas.
+The random matrix regime is characterized by the property that the fluctuations of $\widehat{\Xi}(f)$ are of order 1 and described by a {\it universal Gaussian noise} as the number of particles tends to infinity.
+On the other hand, in the Poisson regime, the variance of any non-trivial statistic diverges and, once properly renormalized, the point process converges in distribution to a {\it white noise}.
+In the remainder of this introduction, we first formulate our assumptions and main results for the fluctuations of the incomplete 2-dimensional log-gases.
+Then, we will present analogous results in dimension~1.

-In what follows, we let $\mathcal{C}^k_0(\S)$ be the set of function with $k$ continuous derivatives and compact support in $\S \subset \X$ and we use the notation:
+In what follows, we let $\mathcal{C}^k_c(\S)$ be the set of functions with $k$ continuous derivatives and compact support in $\S \subset \X$ and we use the notation: